-First, the lack of significant winter weather, consecutive freezes, and snowfall allowed animals to move more freely with less restriction to specific known paths than was possible given the heavy snow cover experienced in previous darting seasons.
+First, the lack of significant winter weather, consecutive freezes, and snowfall allowed animals to move more freely with less restriction to specific known paths than was possible in the heavy snow cover experienced in previous darting seasons.
 Natural and planted vegetation remained available and the bait feeders were less attractive due to easy access to these other food sources.
-Acorns were also abundant, offering deer another highquality food source that competed with the bait stations.
+Acorns were also abundant, offering deer another high-quality food source that competed with the bait stations.

 Second, limited darting area permissions restricted the field team's access to deer.
 Many deer were observed in areas that were "off limits" to the project, and thus reduced the number of potential treatments.
-Press and other accounts have asserted that as many as 70 deer have been seen in one day inside one of the restricted areas, the Andrus School campus that straddles the Hastings-Yonkers border.
-Unless the team can access this land, the animals frequently residing there will continue to remain untreated.
+Press and other anecdotal accounts have asserted that as many as 70 deer have been seen in one day inside one of the restricted areas, the Andrus School campus that straddles the Hastings-Yonkers border.
+Unless the team can access this land, most animals regularly residing in that campus will continue to remain untreated.
 In addition, a previously successful bait station with a fixed feeder was removed from our workable area due to complaints.
-The darting teams were also denied permission to work at night, when deer are more active and human activity is at its lowest, further reducing access to mobile animals making their way through the community at night.
+The darting teams also did not receive permission to work at night, when deer are more active and human activity is at its lowest, further reducing access to mobile animals making their way through the community at night.

-Population Dynamics.
+Population Dynamics: